- Personal Finance»

 Use public transportation if it's available.
 Comparing the costs of taking the bus to those of owning, maintaining, fueling, and insuring your own vehicle, the bus is a lot cheaper.

 At home, keep your thermostat turned down in the winter and up in the summer.
 Wash laundry in cold water and lower the temperature on your hot water heater.
-Every penny you don't have to spend on gasoline is money that goes into your pocket, and you deserve profits as much as the gas companies do.
+Every penny you don't have to spend on fuel is money that goes into your pocket, and you deserve profits as much as the gas companies do.